-Queen Victoria Market hosts the Winter Night Market and Summer Night Market every year and we are regular visitors to both events.
-But what if you're hankering for some street food action and neither market is on??
-Thankfully Queen Victoria Market fills the gap this Spring with the Hawker 88 Night Market!
+But what if you’re hankering for some street food action and neither market is on?
+Thankfully Queen Victoria Market fills the gap this Autumn with the Hawker 88 Night Market!

 Food-wise you’ll find everything from Asian tacos to satays, dumplings to rice paper rolls.
 There are more than 20 stalls so you can experience a real Asian food adventure!

-There's loads of communal seating though it does get busy from 6pm onwards, so best to get there early.
-BYO drink bottle, reusable container and napkin to reduce (plastic) waste and help the environment.
+There’s loads of communal seating though it does get busy from 6pm onwards, so best to get there early.
+BYO drink bottles, reusable containers and napkins to reduce (plastic) waste and help the environment.

-I recommend the freshly wok tossed char kway teo (sorry can't remember which stall)…
+I recommend the wok-tossed char kway teo (sorry can’t remember which stall)…

 …grilled squid on a stick…

 and this fairy floss by Son-in-law, purely for Instagram value!